 Although there are instances where the two have different meanings, there are also just as many instances where the two are used in different circumstances despite both having the same meaning.

 If you do read either instance of the phrase, make sure you look closely as to the context in which it was used to ascertain it’s meaning.

 As an e-commerce owner, it’s vital for you to fully grasp the difference between the two concepts.
-It’s a fundamental knowledge highly valued in the business circles, and not knowing what it is can damage your prestige.
+It’s a fundamental knowledge highly valued in the business circles that every business owner and marketer should know of.

 Frequently Asked Questions